mBurse Blog

 • Does your plan violate state labor laws via insufficient reimbursement?

-FAVR resolves these quandaries and simplifies reimbursement of employees for the business use of a personal vehicle.
+FAVR resolves these quandaries and simplifies the reimbursement process for employees using personal vehicles for business purposes.